syncfusion-content/wpf-docs/wpf/Diagram/SymbolPalette.md

 _{$Microsoft Expression]\Blend 4\Extensions_

-> Note: currently exporter support is available only for the Blend 4  stable release(4.0.20525.0) and Blend 4 service packs 1 (version 4.0.20901.0).
+N> currently exporter support is available only for the Blend 4  stable release(4.0.20525.0) and Blend 4 service packs 1 (version 4.0.20901.0).

 To Create SymbolPaletteItem Content